Sonia Martínez

-María Sonia Martínez Mecha (23 September 1963 – 4 September 1994) was a Spanish actress and television presenter, known for her role in the Spanish version of the American science educational TV show 3-2-1 Contact, which aimed to teach science to 12-to 14-year-old kids.
-After this child-oriented TV career, Martínez also played some characters in films of the mid-1980s, but is mainly known for being one of the earlier famous Spanish people to die as a victim of AIDS.
+María Sonia Martínez Mecha (23 September 1963 – 4 September 1994) was a Spanish actress and television presenter, known for her role in the Spanish version of the American science educational TV show 3-2-1 Contact, which aimed to teach science to children.
+Martínez played in films in the mid-1980s but is mainly known today for being one of the first Spanish celebrities to die from an AIDS-related illness.

 First years in TV

 Martínez became a TV presenter after successful years as a teenage swimmer, winning a second prize in the championship of Castile.
 Her sister, Irene Martínez, was a gymnast, participating in the 1980 and 1984 Summer Olympic Games.
 Martínez appeared in 3-2-1 Contact on Televisión Española (TVE) from 1982 to 1983, when the Spanish series ceased.
 From 1983 to 1984, she worked on a second TVE show, called Dabadabadá, another children-oriented broadcast.

 As a cinema actress

-After these shows, Martínez became a cinema actress.
-She appeared in films such as Gonzalo Suárez´s Epílogo, but her career was put an end in 1986, when she was in Ibiza filming the role of a policewoman in an episode of the German TV series Großstadtrevier.
+She made her feature film debut as an actress in Gonzalo Suárez's Epilogue (1984).
+Her career was put an end in 1986, when she was in Ibiza filming the role of a policewoman in an episode of the German TV series Großstadtrevier.
 During a break in filming, a photographer took - without her permission - some semi-nude images of her that were published in the gossip magazine Interviu.
 As a result, she was dismissed from TVE, where she was presenting En la naturaleza, an environmental-themed show.
 Despite a successful attempt in the courts to recover her place on the TVE staff, Martínez's projected re-entry in La Bola de Cristal, (a pop-music and semi-underground broadcast linked to La Movida Madrileña) was truncated when it was dropped from the TVE schedules in 1988.